mdda/vim-plugin-python/README.md

 command! -nargs=0 InsertCountry call InsertCountry()
 ```

-Try it out in a new Vim instance.
-Position a cursor somewhere in a buffer and run `:InsertCountry`
+Try it out in a new Vim instance : Position a cursor somewhere in a buffer and run `:InsertCountry`

 ### Binding function calls to key combinations

-You can now even map a key combination for this.
-For example, run
+To map a key combination for this, run :

 ```
 :map <Leader>c :InsertCountry<CR>